-iNaturalist Tour of Texas Ecology Portfolio (worth 50 points total; Part 1 = 25 pts & Part 2 = 25 pts)
+Tour of Texas Ecology Portfolio (worth 50 points total; Part 1 = 25 pts & Part 2 = 25 pts)

-- During the semester, you will contribute to our class iNaturalist Project by documenting biodiversity in your local environment.
-You will complete three rounds of iNat observations.
-From your observations, you will select one focal species (plant or animal) to showcase in a portfolio that connects your field observations to course concepts.
-This will be showcased virtually and peer reviewed midway (Part 1) and on the last day of class (Part 2) (see schedule below).
+- During the semester, you will research an invasive species in a local Texas Ecoregion (biome) and an animal phylum (group) that will be showcased virtually and peer reviewed midway (Part 1) and on the last day of class (Part 2) (see schedule below).
 Worksheets will be provided throughout the semester to 'kick-start' the research process as well as use for lecture exam reviews.
 These worksheets may be graded and included as part of The Environment and You Assignments category or extra credit (see below section). - A grading rubric and more details will be provided during Units 2 and 3.
 The goal of this portfolio activity is to begin applying these general biology concepts that you are learning about to your own personal environment as well as showcasing students' creativity skills.